chadblack/2020ELA/assignments.md

-must write a 3-5 page analysis on one of these films, the first which treats the question of the spiritual conquest of Nahuatl civilization, and second of which treats the vanity, ambition, and capriciousness of late colonial rule.
-Screen dates will be announced in class.
+must write a 3-5 page analysis on one of these films, the first which treats the question of the spiritual conquest of Nahuatl civilization, and second of which treats the vanity, ambition, and capriciousness of late colonial rule.The third is a meta story about the colonial period and Bolivia in the early 2000s.

 Instructions for the *La Otra Conquista* version of this assignment are [here](https://chadblack.net/2020ELA/otra/).